plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 Not only has it become socially acceptable to come out as 'trans', but now it's also acceptable to dictate to others what words to use, and when.
-This seems like bully behaviour to me, but rather than resit it, I choose to embrace it.
+This seems like bully behavior to me, but rather than resist it, I choose to embrace it.

 ## Bully pronouns